| required key uniquely identifies the job to launchd.

 to be registered with the Mach bootstrap sub-system. |

-Not all clients may be able to handle this behavior.
+Not all clients are able to handle this behavior.

 The port will be recreated atomically with respect to bootstrap_look_up() calls, so that clients can trust